Telangana Police

-The Telangana State Police Department is the law enforcement agency for the state of Telangana in India.
+The Telangana Police, officially known as the, Telangana Police Department is the law enforcement agency for the state of Telangana in India.
 It has jurisdiction concurrent with the 33 revenue districts of the state.
 The police force was created from the remnants of the Andhra Pradesh Police after Telangana state was formed.
-It is headed by the Director general of police, Anjani Kumar, and headquartered in Hyderabad, Telangana.
+It is headed by the Director general of police, B. Shivadhar Reddy, IPS and headquartered in Hyderabad, Telangana.